Champagne Collery

 Ratafia is not a sparkling wine

 Ratafia stands out for blending unfermented grapes and brandy.
 Unlike sparkling wines, it's fortified, with rich flavors and sweetness.
 Similar to Champagne, terroir and grapes affect its aromas.
 Our Ratafias highlight fruit flavors, offering a delightful surprise.
-Its aromatic profile includes dried fruits, candied fruits, honey, and floral notes
+Its aromatic profile includes dried fruits, candied fruits, honey, and floral notes.

 The name "Coteaux Champenois" translates to "Champagne Hills" or "Champagne Slopes" in English.
 This name reflects the fact that the grapes used to produce these wines are grown on the sloping hillsides of the Champagne region, which are ideal for grape growing due to their unique soil and climate conditions.